Best Subwoofers For Home Theater AND Music.

 It’s my opinion that a subwoofer is not a **quality subwoofer* if it can’t play the entire humanly audible bass spectrum, down to 20 hertz, with clear, low distortion authority.
 Impeccable manners are also a must, and more rare than you might imagine.

-Since I have not listened to every single sub out there, these are not subs I can personally vouch for unless “VERIFIED”, but they generally have great reputations.
-No subs over $2,500 will make the list for the sake of value and relative sanity.
+Since I have not listened to every single sub out there, the only subs I can personally vouch for on this list are labeled “VERIFIED”.

 As you can see, the list is pretty short.
+Great bass is truly rare.
 Keep in mind that going dual is SUPER important, and I would make it a STRONG priority instead of getting the largest sub possible.

 If you are going this far, you might as well do it right!
-You will need a pretty big room to strain any of these if you listen at “normal person” levels (loud, with plenty of oomph, but not ear damaging, headache inducing loud).
+You will need a pretty big room to strain any of these if you listen at “normal person” levels (loud, with plenty of oomph, but not ear damaging, headache inducing, foundation crumbling loud).

 If you want serious power, more authority, and super convincing realism (a truly believable thunderstorm in your room), go with the higher end models, like dual PB-4000’s or PB-16 Ultras.
-I would consider it a mistake to buy one of these to use as a single, splitting your budget for other subs on this list.
-Dual PB-3000’s would yield MUCH better results.

 Gotta go dual!
 Seriously, it’s everything!!

 Most of my audience, would be thrilled with ANY of the following in a dual setup.
 There isn’t a dog in the bunch, and even the smallest will challenge structural integrity when pushed, that I can absolutely verify!

 This will be an evolving list that will change as I listen to more offerings.
 Generally, ported offerings produce greater output and depth of presentation, and therefore better value over a sealed sub, but that’s just my opinion.